Deduplication and ExaGrid Systems Frequently Asked Questions

-Yes, in fact over half of ExaGrid's customers have systems installed at more than one location and move byte level changes offsite for long-term offsite retention and/or disaster recovery.
-ExaGrid supports two site or multi-site topologies.
-Because ExaGrid only moves the byte-level changes from the local site to an offsite system only about 1/50th of the data has to traverse the WAN.
+Yes, in fact over half of ExaGrid's customers have systems installed at more than one location and move zone-level changes offsite for long-term offsite retention and/or disaster recovery.
+ExaGrid supports two-site or multi-site topologies.
+Because ExaGrid only moves the zone-level changes from the local site to an offsite system only about 1/50th of the data has to traverse the WAN.

 Typically, about 2% of the bytes change from full backup to full backup.
 ExaGrid compares the two backups and only moves the changes at the byte level.
-For every 1TB of primary data the byte level changes would be about 20GB.
-Standard bandwidth math dictates that for 20GB of data about 3mbps is needed to move the changes to the offsite location in less than a day (about 18 hours).
-If the change rate is higher then additional bandwidth would be required.
-Compare and contrast this to moving a full backup and a 1TB full would take about 38 days to move across to the second site which is why you only want to move the byte-level changes from one site to the other.
+For every 1TB of primary data, the byte-level changes would be about 20GB.
+Standard bandwidth math dictates that for 20GB of data, about 3mbps is needed to move the changes to the offsite location in less than a day (about 18 hours).
+If the change rate is higher, then additional bandwidth would be required.
+Compare this to moving a full backup, and a 1TB full would take about 38 days to move across to the second site, which is why you only want to move the byte-level changes from one site to the other.

 How do I get the first full backup to the offsite if I have limited bandwidth?